tttp/dxid/README.md

 In your database, most of the tables have a primary key to give each record a unique number (sequence starting at 1).
 It's used to establish relationships between tables, enforce data integrity, and optimize query performance.
 Your computer loves it.

-However, when we use that primary key as a (visible) identifier, like your customer number, your account id, your product key... you end up with very long numbers in your documents, apps and urls.
+However, when we use that primary key as a (visible) identifier, like your customer number, your account id, your product key... on base 10 (the normal way to write numbers) we end up with very long numbers in your documents, apps and urls.
 Humans and developers don't love it: it's easy to mistype, its length changes every 10 and might break your layout and it makes long and hard to share urls.

 To prevent errors, long numbers like credit cards, social insurance numbers, IBANs and many country ID numbers add an extra check digit (the checksum).
 It catches most typos, but makes a long number even longer.